-Using my straight cutting tool, I started 2 inches down from the top of the scrapbook paper and a half-inch from the edge.
-This gave me a 2 inch tab.
-I continued with the next divider by cutting down to 2 inches, lifting my blade and moving it to the 4 inch mark and continued to cut from there.
+Using my straight-cutting tool, I started 2 inches down from the top of the scrapbook paper and a half-inch from the edge.
+This gave me a 2-inch tab.
+I continued with the next divider by cutting it down to 2 inches, lifting my blade and moving it to the 4-inch mark, and continuing to cut from there.
 I continued to do all the remaining tab pages in this same manner 2 inches down from the last tab divider.

-Each of the above pictures are the divided sections I use in my blog planner.
-I have Detailed Projects page, where I list my ideas. the supplies needed for the project and some links to other pages for inspiration.
-I have Important Sites page, where I list all the sites I use with my user name and password.
-I have a Blog Post page, where I list the post topic and have a check list for step by step on that topic.
-I have a Projects Page, where I list all the house projects, craft projects and shop projects that I have thought about.
-This page is my idea starter and a general to do list.
+Each of the above pictures is the divided sections I use in my blog planner.
+I have a Detailed Projects page, where I list my ideas. the supplies needed for the project and some links to other pages for inspiration.
+I have an Important Sites page, where I list all the sites I use with my username and password.
+I have a Blog Post page, where I list the post topic and have a checklist for step-by-step on that topic.
+I have a Projects Page, where I list all the house projects, craft projects, and shop projects that I have thought about.
+This page is my idea starter and a general to-do list.
 I chose the keep my pages plain and simple, as I did not want to waste ink when I printed them out.
 You can make your own blog planner using my free printable.
-You can print it on colored paper to give it that extra pizzaz and to save you some expense on ink.
+You can print it on colored paper to give it that extra pizzazz and to save you some expense on ink.
 I am willing for a small fee to customize a blog planner page for you.
 Just contact me and we can discuss the options.

 Join the DD Community!

 Join the Designed Decor Community and receive weekly free tips on DIY home projects, painted furniture, decorating, and much more.